zendesk/cross-storage/README.md

 #### CrossStorageClient.prototype.clear()

-Returns a promise that, when resolved, indicates that all localStorage data has been cleared.
+Returns a promise that, when resolved, indicates that all storage data has been cleared.

 ``` javascript